pptr3/pptr3/README.md

 * [`Personal Blog`](https://petrupotrimba.altervista.org/index.php) : Actively writing blog posts about my research projects mainly focused on Machine Learning, Deep Learning, NLP and Computer Vision.
 Give it a look!

 * [`Send Time Optmization`](https://github.com/pptr3/send-time-optimization) : Send Time Optimization (STO) is an add-on feature that allows marketers the ability to send emails at the most optimal send time to each recipient.
-We used feature enginnering to create meaningful features and then we used deep learning to address this problem.
+We used feature engineering to create meaningful features and then we used deep learning to address this problem.

 * [`Image captioning using attention`](https://github.com/pptr3/image-captioning-keras) : Image captioning using **Bahdanau and Luong attention** applied on **COCO and Flickr8k datasets**.
 The performances have been measured using BLEU and METEOR scores.